Updated June 2026

 Ciroexam is built specifically for the new CIRO Proficiency Model.
 Every question is aligned to CIRO's published blueprints, not adapted from old CSC material.

-Each question includes an AI tutor that explains why the correct answer is correct and why the others are not.
+Each question includes an AI tutor that explains why the correct answer is correct and why the others are not, with citations to the actual CIRO rule.
 The spaced review system surfaces the concepts you are weakest on, and full mock sittings simulate the real exam format, including question count and time limit.

 Find out where you stand

-Take the free 25-question CIRE diagnostic.
+Try the free 25-question CIRE mock exam.
 No card, no email-walled paywall on the result.